flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command ouput the Vampire `Board Short Name` based on the `Board Identifier` model.
+This command ouputs the Vampire `Board Short Name` based on the `Board Identifier` model.

 **INPUT :**